Droperidol

 Droperidol /droʊˈpɛrIdɔːl/ (Inapsine, Droleptan, Dridol, Xomolix, Innovar [combination with fentanyl]) is an antidopaminergic drug used as an antiemetic (that is, to prevent or treat nausea) and as an antipsychotic.
 Droperidol is also often used as a rapid sedative in intensive-care treatment, and where "agitation aggression or violent behavior" are present.

 History

 Discovered at Janssen Pharmaceutica in 1961, droperidol is a butyrophenone which acts as a potent D_{2} (dopamine receptor) antagonist with some histamine and serotonin antagonist activity.

-Medical use
+Medical uses

 It has a central antiemetic action and effectively prevents postoperative nausea and vomiting in adults using doses as low as 0.625 mg.
 For treatment of nausea and vomiting, droperidol and ondansetron are equally effective; droperidol is more effective than metoclopramide.

-It has also been used as an antipsychotic in doses ranging from 5 to 10 mg given as an intramuscular injection, generally in cases of severe agitation in a psychotic patient who is refusing oral medication.
-Its use in intramuscular sedation has been replaced by intramuscular preparations of haloperidol and olanzapine.
+It is used as a sedative given as an intramuscular injection with doses ranging from 5 to 10 mg for acute agitation.

 Some practitioners recommend the use of 0.5 mg to 1 mg intravenously for the treatment of vertigo in an otherwise healthy elderly patients who have not responded to Epley maneuvers.